synapse-developpement/Wiklassify/README.md

 * nb3_visualizer_annotator.ipynb

 > Visualizes the content of each set of 100 text version pairs and assists the annotator in labelling each sample with **InterfaceAnnotation.exe**.
-For using that software, one needs to load <code>/path/classes.csv</code> as Classification plan and <code>/path/XX_XX_pre_annot.csv</code> as Corpus CSV file.
+For using that software, one needs to load <code>/path/classes.csv</code> as *Classification plan* and <code>/path/XX_XX_pre_annot.csv</code> as *Corpus CSV file*.
 Then it suffices to tick the boxes corresponding to relevant labels for each observation.
 After each session, the labelling software returns a new file renamed <code>XX_XX_post_annot.csv</code> and stored in <code>annotations</code> folder.
 One observation can be tagged with one or more of 14 labels.

 * nb4_multilabelling_classification.ipynb